 Somerset Flooding 2026

-Somerset had the second wettest January on record with more than double the average rainfall.
-A third of this rain fell during Storm Chandra, which saw around 1.2 million cubic metres of water per hour moving though the Parrett and Tone catchments.
-Most of this water spilled into the floodplain of the Levels and Moors.
+Somerset had the second wettest January and February on record with more than double the average rainfall.
+A third of January's rain fell during Storm Chandra, which saw around 1.2 million cubic metres of water per hour moving though the Parrett and Tone catchments.
+Most of this water spilled into the floodplain of the Levels and Moors, where at the peak of the event, around 30 square miles of low-lying agricultural land was flooded.

 Somerset Council declared a major incident on 27 January, with the support of the Environment Agency and Local Resilience Partners.
 You can read more via this link: Somerset Council Newsroom.
-Although the major incident has since been stepped down, the Environment Agency continues to respond.
+The Environment Agency carried out a major response to the flooding, and recovery and review activities are still ongoing.

-While pumping operations are active on the Somerset Levels and Moors, and while we are undertaking flood recovery activities, we will have this page live for updates, additional information and guidance.
+While flood recovery activities are ongoing in Somerset, we will have this page live for updates, additional information and guidance.
 The latest updates can be found in the newsfeed at the bottom of this page.

-How is the Environment Agency responding to the flooding?
+How has the Environment Agency responded to the flooding?

-We’ve brought people and equipment from around the country to Somerset to help with the flood response.
-We have:
+We brought people and equipment from around the country to Somerset to help with the flood response.
+We:

 Aerial photo showing temporary pumps installed next to Northmoor Pumping StationAdditional temporary pumps installed alongside Northmoor Pumping Station